General Information

 Triangular Army House

-This restored version of a triangular army house, located in the cedar forest beside the museum, is where tokkō pilots would stay until being sent out on their missions.
-The bottom half of the house was built underground.
-The tokkō pilots would spend their time here writing short messages as a group on Japanese flags and penning farewell notes and letters to be sent to loved ones back home.
+This restored triangular barracks, located in the cedar forest beside the museum, is where tokkō pilots stayed awaiting their missions.
+The lower portion of the building was constructed underground.
+Here, the pilots spent their final hours writing short messages together on Japanese flags and composing farewell letters to their families.